mddazure/azure-route-server-lab/README.md

 Verify that all components in the diagram above have been deployed to the resourcegroup `ars-lab` and are healthy.

+The S2S VPN tunnel between the VPN Gateways in Hub and Spoke2 is present and already connected.

 Credentials:

 username: `AzureAdmin`